Job alternation leave and compensation

 The employee taking the job alternation leave receives a job alternation compensation for the duration of the leave.
 The compensation amounts to 70% of the daily unemployment allowance and it is paid by an unemployment fund or Kela.

-Management, steering and development of the labour-policy aspects of the job alternation leave scheme are the responsibility of the Ministry of Economic Affairs and Employment.
-Management, steering and development of the job alternation compensation are the responsibility of the Ministry of Social Affairs and Health.
+Management, guidance and development of the labour-policy aspects of the job alternation leave scheme are the responsibility of the Ministry of Employment and the Economy.
+Management, guidance and development of the job alternation compensation are the responsibility of the Ministry of Social Affairs and Health.